tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 choice to make.
 Any of the current
 [MacBook Air models](http://www.apple.com/macbook-air/specs.html) or [MacBook Pro models](http://www.apple.com/macbook-pro/specs-retina/) will work.
-I have a 13-inch MacBook Pro and really dig it.

 Your MacBook _must_ be running OS X Mavericks or Yosemite.
 Both are free upgrades from the App Store.